 Adapted Dialectical Behavioral Therapy (A-DBT)

 This Adapted DBT approach will benefit those with suicidality, self-injurious behavior, emotional dysregulation, mood swings, and/or struggles with interpersonal relationships, but do not demonstrate a need for 24 hour hour phone counseling options.
+ADBT is taking referrals for in-person programming starting July 11 in our Woodbury location.

 Young Adult IOP | Telehealth